 With his wife, Majella, and a host of community members, Hamilton founded The Ballard House Project, a nonprofit cultural center dedicated to promoting dialogue, understanding and greater community connection to Birmingham’s rich African-American history.
 The project is housed in the city’s Civil Rights District, in a home built in 1940 by Dr. Edward Ballard, one of the first black physicians to practice in Birmingham.
 The house was later purchased by the Hamilton family as the office for Dr. Hamilton’s medical practice.
 The elder Hamilton also hosted civil rights strategy meetings there and treated many of those injured during the climactic demonstrations in the spring of 1963, which took place blocks away from the building.

 Today, the breadth and depth of Hamilton’s experience in the worlds of finance, government, urban real estate development and civic engagement give him a unique perspective on opportunities and challenges relative to economic growth, particularly those that continue to impact people of color.
-He has seen tremendous change in the economic and cultural landscape of Birmingham and Alabama.
-As one who has helped usher in those changes, Hamilton remains dedicated to expanding and accelerating the range of opportunities available to people of color in technology-related fields, whether as entrepreneurs, investors or members of the workforce.
+Moreover, his knowledge of the financial sector combined with his passion for helping startups to succeed have also earned him respect within the cfo consulting industry.
+He has seen tremendous changes in the economic and cultural landscape of Birmingham and Alabama.
+As one who has helped usher in those changes, Hamilton remains dedicated to expanding and accelerating the range of opportunities available to people of color in technology-related fields, whether as entrepreneurs, startup leaders, investors, or even members of the workforce.

 “When I started in business here, I looked for mentors who look like me,” Hamilton recalls.
 “At the time, there weren’t a lot of those around.
 Continuing to change that is tied directly to taking advantage of emerging opportunities in technology.
 Across the country and around the world, we’re seeing a massive trend toward re-urbanization.
 Technology is a critical part of that equation, and I believe Birmingham has an opportunity to be at the forefront of change.